• Skip to primary navigation

 Instructions

-• In a medium bowl, whisk the egg yolks, sugar, and cornstarch together for 2-3 minutes until light in color.
+• Meanwhile, in a medium bowl, vigorously whisk together the egg yolks, granulated sugar, and cornstarch until pale in color and the mixture flows off of the whisk.

-• Once the pastry cream is thick and a few big bubbles come to the surface, continue whisking for one more minute, then remove from heat.
+• Once the pastry cream is thick and a few big bubbles come to the surface, continue whisking for one more minute, then remove the pan from heat.

 Notes